Life Science

 Assistant Professor Kodama, Shouhei Inorganic material chemistry Applied Chemistry

-Assistant Professor Kobayashi, Takuya Condensed system physics Physical property experiments: Experimental studies on the physical properties of molecular organic conductors, such as superconductivity, magnetism, and charge ordering, which are caused by electron correlation effects.
-New materials and new physical properties are also developed by molecular synthesis.
+Assistant Professor Kobayashi, Takuya Condensed matter physics Experimental studies of physical properties derived from electron correlation effects in organic conductors, such as superconductivity, magnetism, and charge ordering.
 Physics

 Assistant Professor Furukawa, Shunsuke Physical organic chemistry By focusing on functional organic materials, which are indispensable in the field of organic electronics, and by elaborating the principle of functional expression and molecular design, which is the key to achieving it, we are creating scientifically advanced organic molecules.
 Chemistry